ArcticaProject/WebSites.WWW/content/markdown/community/ircmeetings/index.md

 - Wrap up and next meeting (5 min)

-Please familiarize yourself with the topics before the meeting, as well as the common Meetbot commands https://wiki.debian.org/MeetBot (it's used for meeting management and logging)
+Please familiarize yourself with the topics before the meeting, as well as the common MeetBot commands https://wiki.debian.org/MeetBot (it's used for meeting management and logging)

 Thanks and see you tomorrow!